![]() ![]() ![]() ![]() ![]() ![]() ![]() ![]() ![]() |

 and 610x) – Nice

-five galaxies with three members (B, C, D) almost merged
+compact group of five galaxies with three members (B, C,

-on located on the east end and a small elliptical on the
+the east end and a small elliptical on the west end.
+2.3’ from end

 streak.
 The

-difficult to detect, popping in and out about 25% of the
+detect, popping in and out about 25% of the time at

 long and PA = 0 degrees.
 Component B